lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 First, if an object string is empty, then the corresponding object is the special object `#-1` (aka `$nothing` in ToastCore).
 If an object string has the form of an object number (i.e., a hash mark (`#`) followed by digits), and the object with that number exists, then that is the named object.
 If the object string is either `"me"` or `"here"`, then the player object itself or its location is used, respectively.

 > Note: $nothing is considered a `corified` object.
 This means that a _property_ has been created on `#0` named `nothing` with the value of `#-1`.
 For example (after creating the property): `;#0.nothing = #-1` This allows you to reference the `#-1` object via it's corified reference of `$nothing`.
 In practice this can be very useful as you can use corified references in your code (and should!) instead of object numbers.
 Among other benefits this allows you to write your code (which references other objects) once and then swap out the corified reference, pointing to a different object.
-For instance if you have a new errror logging system and you want to replace the old $error_logger reference with your new one, you wont have to find all the references to the old error logger object number in your code.
+For instance if you have a new error logging system and you want to replace the old $error_logger reference with your new one, you wont have to find all the references to the old error logger object number in your code.
 You can just change the property on `#0` to reference the new object.

 Otherwise, the server considers all of the objects whose location is either the player (i.e., the objects the player is "holding", so to speak) or the room the player is in (i.e., the objects in the same room as the player); it will try to match the object string against the various names for these objects.